 50 m2 (538 ft2)

-- Setbacks for an exterior side yard (ie: a side yard facing a road) are all set at 4.5 m, which is standard practice.
+- Setbacks for an exterior side yard in the R-zones (ie: a side yard facing a road) are all set at 4.5 m, which is standard practice.

 - Building separation between an accessory building and dwelling is reduced from 3 m to 1.5 m for more flexibility.
 Note: The Building Code may require a larger separation.

-- For ‘R’ zones the rear setback for an accessory building has been reduced to 1.5 m.
+- For ‘R’ zones the rear setback for a non-habitable accessory building has been reduced to 1.5 m.
 This would allow more flexibility in siting 1 storey buildings, such as a detached garage, further into the rear yard.
 This does not include accessory cottages.